loginom/loginom-help-en-omegat/data/processors/preprocessing/fine-classes/configuring-an-external-partition.md

 To use the external binning, it is required to create the table in a certain manner:

-* In the case of the continuous data, the external binning string maps one class (interval) for the field values of the main data source.
+* In the case of the continuous data, the external binning string maps one class (bin) for the field values of the main data source.

 * In the case of the discrete data, the external binning string maps one unique field value of the main data source.